-The ribe. re are no environmental health hazards that we are aware of.
+Are there any environmental health hazards, including exposure to toxic chemicals, risk of fi and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
+If s There are no environmental health hazards that we are aware of.
 1. Describe any known or possible contamination at the site from present or past uses.
 Prior to the construction of Dally Tower, the site included several former single family residences.
 Leakage from underground fuel oil tanks associated with these structures was removed, fully mitigated, and approved by the appropriate governmental authorities before Dally Tower construction and other site development.
 Today, the source of the contamination has been removed and there are no lingering contamination concerns from this event.
-2. Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
+2. Describe existing hazardous chemicals/conditions that might affect project developm and design.
+This includes underground hazardous liquid and gas transmission pipelin located within the project area and in the vicinity.
 None to our knowledge.
-3. Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
-Currently, the following materials are reported by Good Samaritan Hospital on the Tier II Report on file with the Pierce County Department of Emergency Management and State DEM.
-1) Diesel 2) Cryogenic Oxygen
+3. Describe any toxic or hazardous chemicals that might be stored, used, or production during the project's development or construction, or at any time during the operating lof the project.
+Currently, the following materials are reported by Good Samaritan Hospital of the Tier II Report on file with the Pierce County Department of Emergency Management and State DEM.
+Diesel Cryogenic Oxygen

 4. Describe special emergency services that might be required.
 Only standard services such as Police, Fire and Ambulance would support the project.
 5. Proposed measures to reduce or control environmental health hazards, if any: The project is not anticipated to pose any increased risks related to toxic chemicals outside of those ancillary to normal commercial uses Noise 1.
-What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+What types of noise exist in the area which may affect your project (for example: traffic equipment, operation, other)?
 Normal traffic and commercial noise from the area.
-2. What types and levels of noise would be created by or associated with the project on a short-term or long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site.
+2. What types and levels of noise would be created by or associated with the project on a short-term or long-term basis (for example: traffic, construction, operation, other) Indicate what hours noise would come from the site.
 Normal construction noise, but the project construction noise will be compliant with local ordinances including time limitations.